Initiation of insolvency proceedings

 After the insolvency proceedings have been opened, the debtor is protected from possible execution and can apply to the court for a debt relief order.
 Claims against the debtor cannot be litigated if the claim can be filed here.

-Thedebtor may continue to dispose of his assets only in a limited manner, in particular he should not do anything that will reduce their value.
+The debtor can only continue to dispose of his assets in a limited fashion, in particular he should not do anything that will reduce their value.

 The bankruptcy decision is the last step in the first phase of the insolvency proceedings.
 The court issues this decision if it concludes that the debtor is indeed insolvent.